squadracorsepolito/acmetel/test/README.md

 ### Traces

-The traces can be visualized in `Jaeger` at `localhost:16686`.
-If you want to trace the entire journey of a packet (message) into the pipeline, select `deliver message` from the `Operation` dropdown.
+The traces can be visualized in `Grafana` at the bottom of the `Acmetel Server` dashboard.
+Here are shown only the traces for packets (messages) that took more than 100ms to process.
+If you want to trace the entire journey of a packet (message) into the pipeline, click on the link in the first column.